i-like-robots/snappy-snaps/README.md

 })
 ```

-Snappy snaps uses [`serialize-javascript`](https://github.com/yahoo/serialize-javascript) to store values and not `JSON.stringify()` so it supports a wider range of data types including dates, maps, sets, functions, and regular expressions.
+Snappy snaps uses [`serialize-javascript`](https://github.com/yahoo/serialize-javascript) to serialize and store values rather than `JSON.stringify()` so it supports a wider range of data types including dates, maps, sets, functions, and regular expressions.

 The created snapshots should be committed with your other code changes, and reviewed as part of your code review process.
 If you'd like to learn more, Browserstack maintain [a detailed guide to snapshot testing](https://www.browserstack.com/guide/snapshot-testing).

 ### Updating snapshots

-You can update your snapshots by running your test command with a `--updateSnapshot` or `-u` flag or by deleting the snapshot file.
+You can update your snapshots by running your test command with a `--updateSnapshot` or `-u` flag, by deleting the snapshot file, or using the `update` option.

 ### Expiry